evmcnb/quartz/content/Pearls/Erythema infectiosum.md

 - Children can continue to go to school as by the time the rash appears they are no longer infectious
 - Can affect 20 week fetus

 Parvovirus can cause aplastic anaemia.
+This leads to fever, rash and patients with predisposing haematological conditions (e.g. [[Pearls/Sickle Cell Disease|Sickle Cell Disease]]), pancytopenia